-It is imperative that the school has accurate information regarding emergency contacts.
+It is imperative that the school has accurate information regarding emergency calls.
 Please be sure that all phone numbers are accurate.
 If you change a phone number, we must be informed.
 It is important that parents arrange to have emergency contacts in place.

-EXCUSED LATE ARRIVAL/EARLY DISMISSAL POLICY
+WHAT DO I DO WHEN MY CHILD NEEDS TO LEAVE SCHOOL EARLY? - EXCUSED LATE ARRIVAL/EARLY DISMISSAL POLICY

 The Board of Education requires that pupils be in attendance for the full school day in order to benefit from the instructional program.
-You are encouraged to make all doctors, dental, and other appointments for your child for after school hours to insure that your child receives their full education program and is not disruptive to their peers.
+You are encouraged to make all doctor, dental, and other appointments for your child for after school hours to insure that your child receives their full education program and is not disruptive to their peers.
 That requirement will be waived only when compelling circumstances require that a pupil be late to school or dismissed from school before the end of the school day.
 If an early dismissal or late arrival is absolutely necessary, a note to the teacher (office) must be provided.
 It should state the date and time of dismissal (arrival) and the reason for this change.
-An excused late/ early dismissal may include, but need not be limited to, medical and dental appointments that cannot be scheduled outside the school day, medical disability, court appearances, etc. Please also refer to the Student Attendance Policy section.
+An excused late/ early dismissal may include, but need not be limited to, medical and dental appointments that cannot be scheduled outside the school day, medical disability, court appearances, etc. Students will receive recess detention at the fifth unexcused late arrival and/or early dismissal and then at every third.
+Please also refer to the Student Attendance Policy section.
 Parental support in this matter is appreciated.

 No pupil will be permitted to leave the school before the end of the school day except in the presence of the pupil's parent or an agent of the parent.
 The principal will maintain a record of the parents or guardians of each pupil.
 If one parent has been awarded custody of the pupil in a settlement of divorce and wishes to limit the non-custodial parent's access to the pupil, the parent in custody must inform the principal of such legal limitations and provide legal documentation of such.
 No pupil who suffers an incapacitating medical disability or illness will be released from the school except to the care of an adult.

 Your child must be in school for four instructional hours in order to receive credit for the day.